AhmedMelaih/ahmedmelaih.github.io/index.md

 <section id="about" class="reveal">

 <h2 id="about">About Me</h2>
+<p>I’m a **Senior System Analyst** with over 7 years of experience in core banking platforms, enterprise systems, and data analytics.
+I’ve delivered projects in **machine learning, data pipelines, and business intelligence** — with a special focus on **banking and broadcasting sectors** in Bahrain. </p>

-I’m a **Senior System Analyst** with over 7 years of experience in core banking platforms, enterprise systems, and data analytics.
-I’ve delivered projects in **machine learning, data pipelines, and business intelligence** — with a special focus on **banking and broadcasting sectors** in Bahrain.
+<p>I’m a **Senior System Analyst** with over 7 years of experience in core banking platforms, enterprise systems, and data analytics.
+I’ve delivered projects in **machine learning, data pipelines, and business intelligence** — with a special focus on **banking and broadcasting sectors** in Bahrain. </p>

 </section>